univention/univention-keycloak-app/docs/keycloak-app/database.rst

 .. note::

-   On the contrary to the official :program:`Keycloak` container image, the custom image that the :program:`Keycloak` App provides, does not contain the drivers that support an Oracle Database.
+   On the contrary to the official :program:`Keycloak` container image, the custom image that the :program:`Keycloak` App provides, doesn't contain the drivers that support an Oracle Database.
-   Using an Oracle Database as a backend for :program:`Keycloak` is currently not supported.
+   Using an Oracle Database as a backend for :program:`Keycloak` isn't supported.

 The :program:`Keycloak` app provides app settings for the configuration of the database backend.
 For the available settings, see the :ref:`app-settings` section.

 .. important::